Preparing for DMS 2.0

 - Include the following in the state complaint resolution letter:

-- data and information used;
+- Data and information used

-- reasons for conclusions;
+- Reasons for conclusions

-- any findings, required actions, and timelines; and
+- Any findings, required actions, and timelines

 - Consider developing an optional form to help families filing a state complaint.
 The form must identify any content not required by IDEA as optional.